alex59495/antifraud-cloudwalk/README.md

 ### Running

-To run the project run the command
+To run the project run the server with the command

 ```bash
 rails s
 ```

 Then use Postman (or another tool) to send the requests to the API endpoints.
+Be sure that the server is still running when sending the requests.

 ### API Endpoints